kirkofypsi/7DWorkProblemModel/taxonomy.md

 ### 7. Work Organization

-__Work organization__ dimension groups work satisfaction factors related to to employees contentment from being part of an organization that manages work well.
-Its factors reflect the organization's ability to manage work effectively and efficiently, with the right tools, processes and schedule.
+__Work Organization__ dimension groups work satisfaction factors related to employees satisfaction of working in an organization where all work processes are managed smoothly and efficiently.